IAEA-NDS/NJOY2016/README.md

 +  `PLOTR` reads ENDF-format files and prepares plots of cross sections or perspective views of distributions for output using VIEWR.
 +  `VIEWR` takes the output of `PLOTR`, or special graphics from `HEATR`, `COVR`, `DTFR`, or `ACER`, and converts the plots into Postscript format for printing or screen display.
 +  `MIXR` is used to combine cross sections into elements or other mixtures, mainly for plotting.
 +  `PURR` generates unresolved-resonance probability tables for use in representing resonance self-shielding effects in the MCNP Monte Carlo code.
 +  `LEAPR` generates ENDF scattering-law files (File 7) for moderator materials in the thermal range.
 These scattering-law files can be used by `THERMR` to produce the corresponding cross sections.
 +  `GASPR` generates gas-production cross sections in pointwise format from basic reaction data in an ENDF evaluation.
 These results can be converted to multigroup form using `GROUPR`, passed to `ACER`, or displayed using `PLOTR`.

+## NDS/IAEA updates
+The following modules contain modifications: acecm.f90, acedo.f90, acefc.f90, acepa.f90, acepn.f90, acepth.f90, gaspr.f90, groupr.f90, heatr.f90, leapr.f90, matxsr.f90, purr.f90, wimsr.f90
+  endf.f90, locale.f90, main.f90, moder.f90, plotr.f90, reconr.f90, util.f90, vers.f90, viewr.f90, mainio.f90

+Main updates:
++ HEATR: Includes patch for using kinematic kermas.
++ GROUPR & ACER: Include patches for removing problems found in the processing of evaluated nuclear data files from FENDL-3.2 & IRDFF-II projects.
++ MATXSR: Includes a patch for generating MATXS files using ASCII-formatted ouput tapes.
++ WIMSR: Includes patches for correcting the generation of WIMSD- and WIMSE-formatted libraries.
++ PURR: Includes a patch for rejecting samples with total cross section smaller than spot/10 and re-normalizes probability tables to Bondarenko cross sections.
++ GASPR: Includes patch for taking into account the desintegration of residual nucleus Li-8 into two alpha particles.

 ## License and Copyright
 This software is distributed and copyrighted according to the [LICENSE](LICENSE) file.